What is a LESA?

 Required when your credit is fine but income is slightly below the threshold.
 A smaller amount is set aside, and funds are released to you semi-annually to help cover the gap.
 You're responsible for paying the remainder from your own income.

-Why a LESA isn't a bad thing
+Why is a LESA actually not a bad thing?

 Many borrowers initially see the LESA as a negative — it reduces the cash they can access.
 But there's another way to look at it: the LESA guarantees that your taxes and insurance are paid, which means you can never default for missing those obligations.
 It removes one of the biggest risks of homeownership in retirement.